-Nordson takes reasonable precautions to protect personal data from loss, misuse, and unauthorized access, disclosure, alteration, and destruction.
-These precautions include password protections for online information systems and restricted access to personal data processed by Human Resources.
-All inquiries from outside the Company, either written or verbal, concerning the identity, employment record, or performance of a current or terminated employee shall be referred, without exception, to Human Resources or an appropriate manager for handling.
-If the request is from a government agency, a Human Resources representative and/or an attorney in the Law Department will verify the credentials of the agency representative before releasing information about a current or terminated employee.
+Nordson takes reasonable steps to ensure that personal data is accurate, complete and current.
+These precautions may include password protections for online information systems and restricted access to personal data.
+All inquiries from outside the Company concerning identity, employment record, or performance of a current or terminated employee are referred to the Human Resources department and/or an attorney in the Law Department, who will verify the credentials of the agency representative before releasing information about a current or terminated employee.